watarukumagai-git/opt/peer_review/no2/review_comment.md

 - 4.5.4節のFig.6とTable7は、他の手法との比較があるほうが適切だと思われる。The current manuscript shows the performance of the proposed PSO is superior to the classic GA and PSO in the path planning, but comparing them is questionable.

 ## major comment10 (Reference)
-- 文献の引用を見直せ。例えば、[5][13]、[14][25]、[21][22]が同じ文献になっている。重複せずに引用すべき。
+- Review the citation of references.
+For example, [5][13], [14][25], [21][22] are the same references.
+They should be cited without duplication.

+# [Minor Comments]
 Although the author does not have to revise everything, please refer to the following minor comments for improving the current manuscript:
-# [Minor Comments]

 ## minor comment1 (General)
 - There are many misstatements in the current manuscript.
 While paying attention to the uniformity nd correspondences of symbols or words, please modify the following items:
 - DBO algorithm (from Sections 3.1 to 3.3)